 As a business owner, one of the things foremost on your mind is likely taxes.
-How do you keep your tax bill as low as possible?
-For an LLC or corporation, the answer may be to set up an S corporation.
+When you pay taxes, how can you keep your burden as low as possible?
+For an LLC or corporation, setting up an S corporation may help.
 This article will guide you through the process of forming an Indiana S corporation.

 “S corporation” doesn’t refer to a type of business entity, but rather a tax status.
 For a limited liability company (LLC), filing as an S corp could provide savings on self-employment taxes for the owners.
 For a C corporation (the default form of corporation), setting up an S corporation allows it to avoid double taxation.